For urgent consular assistance call

 Standards of medical facilities in Tunisia's major centres are generally good.
 Medical services in smaller cities and rural and remote areas are limited.

-Most staff in hospitals speak French, not English.
+Most staff in hospitals speak French or Arabic, not English.

-Hospitals or doctors need payment before they'll treat you, even in an emergency.
+Hospitals or doctors require payment in advance before they'll treat you, even in an emergency.
 Even with proof of insurance, you may be required to pay up front.

 You may need initial treatment or assessment at a public hospital before you can go to a private clinic.